nlm-irp-jianglab/ProkFunFind/docs/source/tutorial/6-mixedsearch.rst

 .. code-block::

-  prokfunfind -d queries -f mixed-search --gtab ./genome-list.tsv --outputprefix ./out/mixed-search/mixed
+  prokfunfind -f queries/mixed-search/config.yaml --gtab ./genome-list.tsv --outputprefix ./out/mixed-search/mixed

 This command will return an initial summary of the component presence and
 absence: